 Hamilton County, FL

-Hamilton County is home to the towns of Jasper, White Springs and Jennings.
-It is the only county in Florida that does not share a land connection to the rest of the state.
+Hamilton County is the only county in Florida that does not share a land connection to the rest of the state.
 On the east and south it is bordered by the famous Suwannee River and on the west by the Withlacoochee River.
+It is home to the towns of Jasper, Jennings and White Springs.
 The mysterious Alapaha River also runs through the county from Georgia south to the Suwannee River.
 It is in Hamilton County where the Alapaha River goes underground and, for most of the year, a long section of the riverbed is dry.

 Hamilton County is home to the 888-acre Stephen Foster Folk Culture Center State Park in the quaint small town of White Springs.
 The state park is a memorial to Stephen Foster, composer of “Old Folks at Home,” commonly referred to as “Way Down Upon the Suwannee River.”
 The park holds a museum of Stephen Foster memorabilia as well as a carillon tower which plays his compositions throughout the day.
 Camping is also available at the park.

-White Springs is home to the first hub of the 235-mile Suwannee River Wilderness Trail.
+The small town of White Springs is home to the first hub of the 235-mile Suwannee River Wilderness Trail.
 The entire trail takes over a week to paddle; however, visitors can rent kayaks in town for trips as short as a few hours.
 This section of the Suwannee River holds the state’s only Class 3 whitewater rafting opportunity: Big Shoals and Little Shoals.
 These are short segments of approximately one mile in length.
-Kayaks and canoes can be rented at American Canoe Adventures in the small town of White Springs.

 Hikers can enjoy a section of the 1,300-mile the Florida National Scenic Trail, which passes through Hamilton County adjacent to the Suwannee River.
 A particularly nice section of trail can be found in Suwannee River State Park, which is located at the confluence of the Suwannee and Withlacoochee Rivers.